-The Bachelor of Media Arts is an exciting opportunity for you to combine practical skills in Media, with a theoretical grounding in a related discipline, with connections to different industries or employment areas
+The Bachelor of Media Arts provides an exciting opportunity for you to combine practical skills in media with media theory in a related discipline, and make connections to relevant industry sectors or career paths.

-- Creative Writing: develop writing skills that are able to be applied to a range of creative and professional contexts.
+- Creative Writing: develop writing skills to apply in a range of creative and professional contexts.

-- Drama: understand the performing arts, including plays, playwrights and directors.
-You can also audition for the performance stream, the Drama Workshop
+- Drama: understand the performing arts, plays, playwrights and directors.
+You can also audition for the Drama Workshop, a performance stream.

-- Business: develop business skills, including those in marketing, entrepreneurship and account, to help you with your business future
+- Business: develop business skills in marketing, entrepreneurship and accounting to help you with your business future.

 - International Studies: for those looking to apply their media skills to areas with an international focus, in the public and private sectors.

-- Information Technology: for those interested in developing computing and programming skills, an excellent companion to work that can be done in Digital Media
+- Information Technology: for those interested in developing computing and programming skills an excellent companion to Digital Media.

 - Public Policy: there are numerous pathways in the public sector for those with an understanding of media theory and practice, including in local, state and federal government offices.

-- Tourism: there are many synergies between tourism and screen and media, including travel shows and documentaries, to marketing and interpretation.
-This option covers topics such as tour guiding, festivals and event’s, and tourism management.
+- Tourism: there are many synergies between tourism and screen and media, including travel shows, documentaries, marketing, and interpretation.
+These may include tour guiding, festivals and events, and tourism management.

 Bachelor of Media Arts